pigatron-industries/xen_quantizer/docs/user.md

 Change the mode by holding down the left encoder switch and turning clockwise or anticlockwise.

+Parameters are changed by first selecting it with left encoder, then changing the value with the right encoder.
+Some parameters need to be set by pressing down on the right encoder.

 ## 1. Scale and Chord Quantizer

 ---